rix4uni/gitrepoenum/README.md

 /____/                    /_/
                                          Current gitrepoenum version v0.0.2

-A longer description that spans multiple lines and likely contains examples and usage of using your application.
-For example:
+A longer description of your application.

-Cobra is a CLI library for Go that empowers applications.
-This application is a tool to generate the needed files to quickly create a Cobra application.

 Usage:
   gitrepoenum [flags]
   gitrepoenum [command]

 Available Commands:
-  code        Fetch code from multiple commits commit      Show commit logs completion  Generate the autocompletion script for the specified shell download    Clone Git repositories with a custom directory name and parallel option help        Help about any command member      Fetch GitHub member name of a single ORG or multiple ORGS using a list of orgnames org         Fetch GitHub repositories of a single ORG or multiple ORGS using a list of orgnames user        Fetch GitHub repositories of a single USER or multiple USERS using a list of usernames vuln        Scan repositories for vulnerabilities using TruffleHog
+  code         Fetch code from multiple commits commit       Show commit logs completion   Generate the autocompletion script for the specified shell download     Clone Git repositories with a custom directory name and parallel option help         Help about any command leaksmoniter Monitor GitHub repositories for leaks and vulnerabilities member       Fetch GitHub member name of a single ORG or multiple ORGS using a list of orgnames org          Fetch GitHub repositories of a single ORG or multiple ORGS using a list of orgnames user         Fetch GitHub repositories of a single USER or multiple USERS using a list of usernames vuln         Scan repositories for vulnerabilities using TruffleHog

 Flags:
   -h, --help      help for gitrepoenum